allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

  }
 }
 ```
-* Resolvers - fragments of code that serve information for specific part of schema.
+* Resolvers — fragments of code that serve information for specific parts of schema.

 ## Resolver design is a game changer!

 We will spend the whole paragraph to make sure we are on the same page understanding how they work.
+A schema consists of various elements:
+— defined queries/mutations/subscriptions that we can ask (we can think of it as the root of the graph)
+— input objects that we take as arguments in queries/mutations/subscriptions
+— objects that we return from queries/mutations/subscriptions
+— scalars, the simplest types (which is always a leaf in a graph)

-Schema is composed of queries and types, so there are two kinds of resolvers.
-First one is obligatory and resolves the whole query.
+As the schema is composed of queries and types, there are two kinds of resolvers.
+The first is obligatory and resolves the whole query.
 It can return the complete result, but also only part of it.
 The second part is added by type resolvers.
-Let us show you an example: let's say we want to get information about user.
+Let us show you an example: let’s say we want to get information about a user.

 ![resolver](/img/articles/2022-04-26-graphql-perf-tradeoffs/resolvers.png)

-At first we run UserQueryResolver, which fetches user from user domain logic.
-It returns only id of the user.
+At first we run UserQueryResolver, which fetches user data from user domain logic.
+It returns only the ID of the user.
-Then we call UserTypeResolver with id resolved earlier.
+Then we call UserTypeResolver with ID resolved earlier.
-It makes two calls: first one to userEmail service and second to User name service.
+It makes two calls: first one to userEmail service and second to userName service.
-When resolving is over, GraphQL returns result.
+When resolving is over, GraphQL returns the result.
 UserQueryResolver might also have returned all information.
 One of the main questions about optimizing GraphQL is when to use query resolver, and when type resolver.
 We decided to use: